OnStageDevelopment/DropPulleyControl/README.md

 # This Program is still in alpha.
 Do not expect it to be stable.

+*I am using this as a learning project to further my knowledge in programming, so dont expect the best code :)*

 This program runs on a computer connected to a rope pulley via a electric motor and can control the movement of the pulley.